NethermindEth/sedge/README.md

 #### Using Go

-If you have at least `go1.18.2` installed then this command will install the `1click` executable along with the library and its dependencies in your system:
+If you have at least `go1.18.2` installed then this command will install the `sedge` executable along with the library and its dependencies in your system:

 ```
-go install github.com/NethermindEth/1click/cmd/1click@latest
+go install github.com/NethermindEth/sedge/cmd/sedge@latest
 ```

 The executable will be in your `$GOBIN` (`$GOPATH/bin`)